-- Comprehensive budgeting and monitoring systems with an annual budget recommended by the Finance and Resources Committee and approved by the Board. - Periodic financial reports which are reviewed and agreed by the Board's Finance and Resources Committee. - The establishment of an experienced management framework, to oversee financial management within the Trust. - The development of robust financial regulations and procedures, and the establishment of audit requirements. - Delegation of authority and segregation of duties. - Identification and management of risks on a more systematic basis for all academies and the Trust.
+- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees. - Regular reviews by the Finance & Resource Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes. - Setting targets to measure financial and other performance. - Clearly defined purchasing (asset purchase or capital investment) guidelines. - Identification and management of risks. - Comprehensive budgeting and monitoring systems with an annual budget recommended by the Finance & Resource Committee and approved by the Board of Trustees. - Periodic financial reports which are reviewed and agreed by the Board of Trustees Finance & Resources Committee. - The establishment of an experienced management framework, to oversee financial management within the Trust. - The development of robust financial regulations and procedures, and the establishment of audit requirements. - Delegation of authority and segregation of duties. - Identification and management of risks on a more systematic basis for all academies and the Trust.